MongooseUASoftEng/MongoosePOS/README.md

 Meteor is a platform for developing applications with node.js and MongoDB(They are working on getting PostgreSQL in there too).

 # Style
-Let's follow the official .
+Let's follow the official [Meteor Style Guide.](https://github.com/meteor/meteor/wiki/Meteor-Style-Guide).
 This doesn't mean much but it keeps the code consistent and easy to read.

 # Guides